Kong/kong/DEVELOPER.md

 ```

 However, the integration and plugins tests will spawn a Kong instance and
 perform their tests against it.
-Because these test suites perform their tests
-against the Kong instance, you may need to edit the `spec/kong_tests.conf`
-configuration file to make your test instance point to your Postgres/Cassandra
-servers, depending on your needs.

-You can run the integration tests (assuming **both** Postgres and Cassandra are
+You can run the integration tests (assuming Postgres is
 running and configured according to `spec/kong_tests.conf`) with:

 ```